SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 *   Use the square brackets - as you do with dictionaries - like `traj['nzebras']` which is similar to calling `traj.nzebras`.
-    Check out below what happens if you ask for `traj['zoo.nzebras']`, i.e. asking your trajectory of any group node for a grouped variable.
+    Check out below what happens if you ask for `traj['zoo.nzebras']`, i.e. passing more than a single name to the trajectory.

 ^^^^^^^^^^^^^^^